 - For how long do I intend saving until I reach my goal?

-- Where Do I save?
+- Where do I save them?

 Where Do You Save Your Money?